 - you reasonably believed that the immediate use of force was necessary to defend against that danger, and

-To prove this defense, we would amass such evidence as video surveillance footage and eyewitness accounts to show that your actions were justifiable under the circumstances.
+To prove this defense, we amass such evidence as video surveillance footage and eyewitness accounts to show that your actions were justifiable under the circumstances.

 PC 243d charges apply only if you commit a battery and cause the victim to suffer a serious injury.
 A defense, then, is for you to say that while you may have committed a battery, the alleged victim did not suffer a serious injury.

-To prove this defense, we rely on medical expert testimony to show that any injury the alleged victim sustained does not meet the legal definition of “serious.”
+To prove this defense, we rely on medical expert testimony to show that any injury the alleged victim sustained does not meet the definition of “serious.”

 You cannot be convicted of aggravated battery causing serious bodily injury if you did not touch the victim willfully—that is, if the entire incident was an accident.